agorelick/peritoneal_metastasis/README.md

 ### 1.3 Install additional dependencies

-With the peritoneal_metastasis environment activated, run the install some additional dependencies into R.
+With the peritoneal_metastasis environment activated, run the following to install some additional dependencies into R.
 ```
 Rscript R/get_prerequisites.R
 ```